Information

 1. Click the link against any asset in the Missing Patches column.

-The Risks > Missing Patches page shows the unique missing patches, patch age, severity, classification, and CVE IDs for each missing patch for the particular asset.
+The Missing Patches page shows the unique missing patches along with their patch age, severity, classification, and CVE IDs for the particular asset.

 2. Click Clear Filters to view all unique missing patches across all assets.